hemerajs/hemera/packages/hemera-web/README.md

 # Hemera-web
 Http route mapping for Hemera microservices.
-Based on [Micro](https://github.com/zeit/micro)
+Based on [express 4](https://github.com/expressjs/express)

-- Depends on Micro with just ~100 lines of code
+- Depends on minimalist web framework
-- High Performance, no middleware, just HTTP
 - Respect `Body` and `Query` data as pattern
 - Transport small binary or text data in the pattern
 - Returns correct Hemera errors and without stack traces